SaleemIbrahim1212/blogpost-template/_posts/2025-11-08-millestone-2.md

 - Gradient Boosted Models  **XGBoost (Model 4)**  and **CatBoost** are the strongest model overalls, achieving the highest AUC, best goal-retrieval curves, and most consistent ranking performance.
 - **Logistic Regression (Distance + Angle, Model 3)** performs surprisingly well and serves as an effective linear baseline.
 - **Distance-only Logistic Regression (Model 1)** is simple yet competitive, confirming distance as the most predictive individual feature.
-- **GridSearch CatBoost (Model 5)** improves over the basic logistic baselines but still cannot match the performance of XGBoost.
 - **Angle-only Logistic Regression (Model 2)** is by far the weakest model, reinforcing that angle alone is not sufficient without distance.

 CatBoost is a powerful gradient boosting model with advantages such as native handling of categorical variables, strong regularization, and effective self-calibration.
 Because of these built-in capabilities, it is not surprising to observe slightly better performance from CatBoost compared to XGBoost.
 An interesting observation we noticed during this process, is that distance+angle is already a really powerful feature, in game context only can add so much to get better performances.